hortonhtlai/CreditCardManager-CPSC-210-/README.md

 # Phase 4: Task 3

-- Refactor methods in CreditCardAppGUI and CardAdder classes to convert the bidirectional relationship into a unidirectional association such that CardAdder functions relatively independently and only CreditCardAppGUI contains a field for CardAdder to reduce coupling
+- CreditCardAppGUI and CardAdder has a bidirectional relationship, because CreditCardAppGUI controls the addition and visibility of the CardAdder panel in the overall GUI and the CardAdder gets the wallet from CreditCardAppGUI for adding new credit cards and updating list display.
+However, it is unnecessary because the wallet may be passed as a parameter to CardAdder such that it does not need a field for CreditCardAppGUI.
+Methods in CreditCardAppGUI and CardAdder may be refactored to convert the bidirectional relationship into a unidirectional association to reduce coupling
-- Divide methods for generating individual panels in CreditCardAppGUI into different classes to increase cohesion of CreditCardAppGUI with the single responsibility of coordinating data flow between panels
+- CreditCardAppGUI contains numerous trivial methods for generating individual panels and private classes for performing button actions, but consequently it has poor cohesion.
+The methods and classes may be divided into different classes, such as one class for only the panel of buttons with their respective private classes and one class for the list display scroll pane to increase cohesion such that CreditCardAppGUI only has the single responsibility of coordinating data flow between panels
-- Extract methods in CardAdder which validate user input into a new class and connect it to CardAdder through an association to allow sharing of the abstracted methods with other potential future panels requiring similar validation
+- CardAdder include methods for generating the panel and validating user input for a new credit card.
+The validation methods may be extracted into a new class connected to CardAdder through an association to increase cohesion and allow the sharing of the abstracted methods with other potential future panels requiring similar validation
+- CardAdder also uses the association to CreditCardAppGUI to update the list display when adding a new credit card.
+When individual panels are extracted, the Observer design pattern may be applied to the list display scroll pane such that the list display is updated when changes occur in another panel or button.
+Hence, the bidirectional relationship may be replaced
-- Combine methods in ui classes involved in creating and displaying confirmations, error messages, or logged events to the GUI or console into a new class to introduce a single point of control for the text style of each of the types
+- Some methods in CreditCardAppGUI are involved in creating and displaying confirmations, error messages, or credit card names.
+These may be combined with methods in ConsolePrinter into a new class to introduce a single point of control for consistent text style